websocket-client/websocket-client/docs/source/threading.rst

 which is used in a popular socket-io client, specifically uses websocket-client as a dependency only in places where asyncio is not used.
 If asyncio is an important part of your project, you might consider using another websockets library.
-However, some simple use cases, such as asyncronously receiving data, may be a place to use asyncio.
-Here is one snippet showing how asyncronous listening might be implemented.
+However, some simple use cases, such as asynchronously receiving data, may be a place to use asyncio.
+Here is one snippet showing how asynchronous listening might be implemented.

 ::